papampi/braiins-os/README.md

 ## Deployment

-Whenever firmware images are built by the LEDE build system, it is possible to deploy them over ssh connection directly to the running miner (when it runs compatible firmware) or store it to a local path.
+Whenever firmware images are built by the OpenWrt build system, it is possible to deploy them over ssh connection directly to the running machine (when it runs compatible firmware) or store it to a local path.
 The default configuration builds all local targets and stores its result to predefined location **output**/*\<platform\>*.
 It is convenient for testing when we want to verify all possible targets.
 However, for real deployment, it is more useful to specify a target from the command line.